Adopted October 4, 2007 Amended January 16, 2009, September 26, 2013, September 23, 2014, September 28, 2018, and September 24, 2019

 Contracts.
 With the exception of forward purchase and delivery agreements, the Corporation shall not be required to enter into written contracts for the purchase of investments, except when the Corporation at its discretion agrees that it is in its best interest to do so.

 Audit.
-The Authority's independent auditors shall conduct an annual audit of the Authority's investments for each fiscal year of the Authority, the results of which shall be made available to the Board of Directors at the time of its annual review and approval of these Guidelines.
+The Corporation’s independent auditors shall conduct an annual audit of the Corporation's investments for each fiscal year of the Corporation, the results of which shall be made available to the Board of Directors at the time of its annual review and approval of these Guidelines.

 Investment Report.
 Annually, the President shall prepare and the Board of Directors shall review and approve an Investment Report, which shall include: